Khari Blasingame

-Khari Thomas Blasingame (born July 1, 1996) is an American football fullback for the Chicago Bears of the National Football League (NFL).
-He played college football at Vanderbilt, and was signed as an undrafted free agent by the Minnesota Vikings in 2019.
+Khari Thomas Blasingame (born July 1, 1996) is an American professional football fullback.
+He played college football for the Vanderbilt Commodores and was signed as an undrafted free agent by the Minnesota Vikings in 2019.

-High school career
+Early life

-Blasingame was a two-year captain and two-way starter at safety and running back for Buckhorn High School in Huntsville, Alabama.
+Blasingame was a two-year captain and two-way starter at safety and running back for Buckhorn High School in New Market, Alabama.
 In his senior year, Blasingame posted 64 tackles, two interceptions, 966 rushing yards, and 10 touchdowns.
 As a three-star safety, Blasingame committed to Vanderbilt.
 He also received offers from Minnesota and Northwestern.

 College career

 Blasingame signed with Vanderbilt as a linebacker in 2015.
-He started seven games in his freshman year, and recorded 12 total tackles.
-He switched positions to halfback, the position he had played in high school, and he did significantly better.
-Blasingame started 13 games, carried the ball 97 times for 446 yards and 10 touchdowns.
-He was significantly better at running than catching, though, as he only got four receptions for eight yards.
-In his junior year, he was not the full-time starter, only starting 10 games.
-He carried the ball half as much that season, rushing 45 times for a very low 147 yards and no touchdowns.
-His only touchdown in 2017 was a reception, one of the six that season, as well as recording 52 total receiving yards.
-In his senior year, Blasingame settled into becoming the full-time starter, taking 96 carries for 400 yards and five touchdowns, as well as catching significantly more balls, racking up 25 catches for 320 yards and a touchdown.
+He started seven games in his freshman year, recording 12 total tackles.
+When he switched positions to halfback, the position he had played in high school, he experienced more success.
+Blasingame started 13 games, carrying the ball 97 times for 446 yards and 10 touchdowns.
+Starting 10 games as a junior, he rushed 45 times for 147 yards and no touchdowns.
+He also accumulated six receptions for 52 yards and a touchdown.
+Blasingame became a full-time starter during his senior season, taking 96 carries for 400 yards and five touchdowns, as well as racking up 25 catches for 320 yards and another touchdown.

 In 2019, Blasingame was named the Arthur Ashe Jr. Male Sports Scholar by Diverse: Issues In Higher Education.